Jollerprutt/proxmox-node/README.md

 | `Enable` |leave as default|

 ## Qotom Build
 A proxmox configuration on Qotom hardware is unlike other hardware such as a Intel Nuc or any other single network NIC host (including Synology Virtual Machines) because Qotom hardware has multiple network NICs.
-In the following setup we use a Qotom Mini PC Q500G6-S05 a 6x Gigabit NIC PC router.
+In the following setup we use a Qotom Mini PC Q500G6-S05 a 6x port Gigabit NIC PC router.

 If you are using the Qotom 4x Gigabit NIC model then you cannot create LAGS/Bonds.
 Simply configure straight forward Proxmox bridges.